Boorhan/FavDish-Complete-Android-Jetpack/README.md

 Third Party Library for media management and image loading framework for Android.
 It wraps media decoding, memory and disk caching, and resource pooling into a simple and easy to use interface.
 Its a very powerful tool.
 I will recommend it if you are working with image and media management.
 Click [here](https://github.com/bumptech/glide)

+Some key Features Glide's provided that will make your life easier to coding
+- Image cropping
+- Circle shape for an imgae
+- placeholder
+- erro placeholder

 ## Dexter
 Its a very easy tool for permission checking.
 Click [here](https://github.com/Karumi/Dexter)